AppDaemon/appdaemon/docs/APPGUIDE.rst

     pin_app: true
     pin_thread: 6

-This will result in all callbacks for this app being run by thread 6.
+This will result in all callbacks for this App being run by thread 6.
 The ``pin_thread`` directive will be ignored if ``pin_app`` is set to false, or if ``pin_app`` is not specified and the global setting is to not pin apps.

 Per Class Pinning
 ~~~~~~~~~~~~~~~~~

-In addition to per-app pinning, it is possible to pin an entire class so that all apps running that code can be pinned or not.
-This is achieved using an API call, usually in the ``initialize()`` function that will control whether or not the app is pinned, which will also apply to all apps of the same type since they share the code.
-Pinning can be enabled or disabled, and thread selected using the pinning api calls:
+In addition to per-App pinning, it is possible to pin an entire class so that all apps running that code can be pinned or not.
+This is achieved using an API call, usually in the ``initialize()`` function that will control whether or not the App is pinned, which will also apply to all apps of the same type since they share the code.
+Pinning can be enabled or disabled, and thread selected using the pinning API calls:

 - ``set_app_pin()``
 - ``get_app_pin()``
 - ``set_pin_thread()``
 - ``get_pin_thread()``

-These API calls are dynamic, so it is possible to pin and unpin an app as required as well as select the thread it will run on at any point in the Apps lifetime.
+These API calls are dynamic, so it is possible to pin and unpin an App as required as well as select the thread it will run on at any point in the Apps lifetime.
 Callbacks for the scheduler, events or state changes will inherit the values currently set at the time the callback is registered:

 .. code:: python